First Faculty of Medicine, Charles University: Academics

 Around 3400 students are enrolled in the First Faculty of Medicine.
 Most teaching facilities are located in the centre of Prague, near Charles Square, I. P. Pavlova and Albertov.
-The majority of clinical instruction takes place at the General University Hospital in Prague, and other teaching hospitals include the Military University Hospital in Prague, Thomayer Teaching Hospital, Bulovka Hospital and Motol University Hospital.
+The majority of clinical instruction takes place at the General University Hospital in Prague, and other teaching hospitals include the Military University Hospital in Prague, Thomayer University Hospital, Bulovka Hospital and Motol University Hospital.

-The faculty runs bachelor's and master's degree programmes, and several Ph.D. study programmes.
-The two main study programmes at the faculty are General Medicine and Dentistry, taught either in English or Czech.
+The faculty runs bachelor's and master's degrees, and several Ph.D. study programmes.
+The two main study programmes at the faculty are General Medicine and Dentistry, taught either in English (paid) or Czech (free).
 The Medicine program lasts for 6 years, and Dentistry for 5 years.

 The teaching staff consists of around 110 professors, 150 associate professors and around 700 assistant professors.
 Alongside preclinical and clinical teaching, the faculty is also an active research institution.

 Ranking and reputation

 The faculty is consistently ranked in the top 1% out of 17000 institutions in the world.
 It is currently ranked #1 in the Czech Republic and #133 in clinical medicine in the world.